hibbitts-design/hibbitts-design-org-blog/posts/2016-02-12-grav-course-hub-getting-started-guide/post.md

         - Guide
 ---

-This is a brief guide to help educators use the [Grav Course Hub](https://github.com/hibbitts-design/grav-skeleton-course-hub) as an open and collaborative multi-device partner for their LMS.
-In other words, to '[flip'](../2015-10-20-flipped-lms-defined) it good!
+This is a brief guide to help tech-savvy educators ['flip'](../2015-10-20-flipped-lms-defined) their LMS with the modern flat-file (no database) CMS [Grav](http://www.getgrav.org) and my open source [Course Hub ](https://github.com/hibbitts-design/grav-skeleton-course-hub) skeleton package.

 ![Grav Course Hub Screenshot](screenshot-2.jpg)

 ===

-!
-This guide has been updated to reflect that the [Git Sync plugin](../2016-12-22-touchdown-seamless-2-way-syncing-arrives-for-grav) is now included with the Grav Course Hub.
+!!
+This guide is now outdated.
+View the updated [Open Course Hub](http://learn.hibbittsdesign.org/coursehub) documentation on the new  [learn.hibbittsdesign.org](http://learn.hibbittsdesign.org) site.

 **Table of Contents**
 [Course Hub Overview](#course-hub-overview)